ampartridge/itbs_2018/index.md

 Cardiff University Brain Research Imaging Centre (CUBRIC) is holding a free one-day Introduction to Brain Stimulation workshop on October 5th 2018.

-This workshop is focussed on non-invasive human brain stimulation techniques - specifically transcranial magnetic stimulation and transcranial electrical stimulation.
-The workshop will provide a basic introduction to these methods and how they can be used to investigate the links between brain and behaviour.
-The workshop aims to be very practical, including hands-on practical demonstrations of the methods, and open discussions where you can ask any questions you have.
+This workshop is focussed on non-invasive human brain stimulation techniques, specifically, transcranial magnetic stimulation (TMS) and transcranial electrical stimulation (TES).
+The instructors  will provide a basic introduction to these versatile methods and how they can be used to investigate the causal links between brain and behaviour in many contexts.
+The workshop aims to be very practical, including hands-on demonstrations of the methods, and open discussions where you can share ideas and ask any questions you have.
+The full schedule can be found below.

-No previous experience with brain stimulation techniques is required to attend and the workshop is open to Cardiff University postgraduates and staff from PSYCH, MEDIC, BIOSI & HCARE schools.
+No previous experience with brain stimulation techniques is required to attend, lunch is provided,  and the workshop is open to Cardiff University postgraduates and staff from PSYCH, MEDIC, BIOSI & HCARE schools.

 ## Schedule